TheGameCreators/AGKRepo/README.md

 ## Your Own Keystore file
 - Part of the build process is being able to produce APKs that require a Keystore file that you must provide yourself in "AGK_Build\Signing\keystore.keystore"
 - You will be able to enter the password of your own keystore file during the build process
+- the default alias is set to tgc in the AGKBuild.sln (edit AGKBuild.sln to change to your own alias)

 ## Compile AGK in Visual Studio 2022
 - Open the AGKBuild project found here "\AGK\tools\AGKBuildSystem\Windows"